A general randomized test for Alpha: Introduction

 \section{Introduction}

-Testing for the existence of \textquotedblleft alpha\textquotedblright\ --- i.e. the component of expected returns that cannot be explained as compensation for systematic risk --- is central in asset pricing, and yet poses a number of issues.
-Available testing procedures are often marred by low power or poor size control, require strong assumptions on the data generating process (DGP), and generally involve the estimation or inversion of (often large) covariance matrices (\citealp{giglio2022factor}).
-In this paper, we propose a general methodology to test for \textquotedblleft zero alpha\textquotedblright\ --- that is, for the null that the pricing errors in a factor-based asset pricing model, are jointly equal to zero.
-In order to make the presentation easier to follow, we mainly focus on the following linear factor pricing model, with \textit{tradable} and \textit{observable} factors
+Testing for \textquotedblleft alpha\textquotedblright\ - i.e. the component of expected returns that cannot be explained by a linear factor model - is central in asset pricing, and yet poses a number of issues.
+Available testing procedures are often marred by low power or poor size control, hinge on strong assumptions on the data generating process (DGP), and generally involve the estimation or inversion of (often large) covariance matrices \citep{giglio2022factor}.
+In this paper, we propose a general methodology to test for \textquotedblleft zero alpha\textquotedblright\ - that is the null that for each test asset, on average, realized excess returns equal those implied by a linear factor pricing model.
+In order to make the presentation easier to follow, we mainly focus on the following linear factor pricing model with \textit{tradable} and \textit{observable} factors

-where: $y_{i,t}$ is the excess return on the $i$-th security at time $t$; $ f_{t}$ is a $K$-dimensional vector of (tradable and observable) factors; $ \beta _{i}$ is a $K$-dimensional vector of factor loadings; and $u_{i,t}$ is a zero mean error term.
-Equation (\ref{eq:fac_model}) is the workhorse model employed in asset pricing, and it encompasses several popular specifications such as e.g. the Capital Asset Pricing Model (CAPM) of \citet{sharpe1964capital}, and the three- and five-factors models of \citet{fama1993common} and \citet{fama2015five}.
-In the context of (\ref {eq:fac_model}), we propose a novel approach to test for the null hypothesis that all the $\alpha _{i}$s are jointly equal to zero versus the alternative that at least one $\alpha _{i}$ is nonzero, viz.
+where: $y_{i,t}$ is the excess return on the $i$-th security at time $t$; $ f_{t}$ is a $K$-dimensional vector of pricing factors; $ \beta _{i}$ is a $K$-dimensional vector of factor loadings; and $u_{i,t}$ is a zero mean error term.
+Equation (\ref{eq:fac_model}) is the workhorse model employed in asset pricing, and it encompasses several popular specifications such as the Capital Asset Pricing Model (CAPM; see \citealp{sharpe1964capital}), and the three- and five-factors models (\citealp{fama1993common}; and \citealp{fama2015five}).\footnote{In Sections \ref{nontradable} and \ref{latent} in the Supplement, we study the extension to the cases of non-tradable and of latent factors respectively.} In the context of (\ref {eq:fac_model}), we propose a novel approach to test for the null hypothesis that all the $\alpha _{i}$s are jointly equal to zero versus the alternative that at least one $\alpha _{i}$ is nonzero, viz.